EndlessATC/Airports/final/EU/DEU/EDDM_Readme.md

 Second hub of Lufthansa, offering many international and intercontinental routes.

+## Some tips on how it can be played

+- The approaches are meant to help coordination during high traffic.
+In real life the transitions from ROKIL/LANDU/NAPSA/BETOS end on a heading.
+However, Endless ATC currently requires that approaches end with an ILS approach.
+So if you want to play realistic, you have to manually vector every plane onto the ILS.
+During low traffic, controllers usually skip the transitions completely and vector to final, sometimes giving directs to waypoints.
+- Departures are cleared to FL70, meaning that they might have to pass below approaching traffic following the transitions.
+This is one reason why vectoring arriving planes can be handy, as you can keep more space between arrivals and departures
+- Skill Cap 16 works fine so that some planes can still depart between the arrivals

 ## Already working:
 - most SIDs exist
 - various transitions and approach waypoints